hollyschinsky/phonegap-workshop/data-storage.md

   you could also deploy the service on a publicly available server.
 In a real-life application, you would typically externalize the host name in some sort of configuration file.

+####Other
-  All the other data storage services provided in www/js/services work out-of-the-box when running the application in the browser and on device.
+All other data storage services provided in www/js/services work out-of-the-box when running the application in the browser and on device.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">